 Interventions require planning, thought, and specific attention to the addict’s needs and circumstances.
-It’s wise to contact a doctor, social worker, or therapist for help in planning the intervention.
-You’ll want them to participate in the intervention so that they can provide relevant medical and treatment information.
+It’s wise to contact a doctor and a social worker or therapist for help in planning the intervention.
+You may invite them to participate in the intervention so that they can provide relevant medical and treatment information.

 An intervention can be a very dramatic, emotionally charged encounter.
 It has the potential to stir up a sense of betrayal or resentment on the part of the addict.
-Talk with the healthcare professional helping you plan the intervention to learn how best to respond to these situations.
+Talk with a healthcare professional to learn how best to respond to these situations.

-The following people should be involved in an intervention:
+The following people are involved in an intervention:

-- the addict: When confronted, the addict may refuse to take part or may leave the gathering.
+- The person with the addiction: When confronted, the addict may refuse to take part or may leave the gathering.
 More than one intervention may be necessary.

-- friends and family: Facing an alcohol addiction can be a very lonely, scary proposition.
-Seeing how many friends and relatives are willing to offer support may just be the boost of encouragement the addict needs to begin the turnaround.
+Facing an alcohol addiction can be a very lonely, scary proposition.
+Seeing how many friends and relatives are willing to offer support may just be the boost of encouragement the addict needs to begin their turnaround.

-Often, the first time an addict is met with an intervention, they recoil at the accusations and walk away.
-This behavior should be met with consequences that show how serious the intervention team is about this.
+Often, the first time an addict is met with an intervention, they recoil at the statements and walk away.
+This behavior should be met with consequences that show how serious the intervention team is.
 Such consequences may include losing visitation rights with children, taking away their car, or asking them to move out until they’re ready to begin therapy.

 Once every member of the intervention team has had a chance to speak, the addict should be presented with detailed suggestions for a treatment plan.
 The addict can accept the offer then and there, or the team may be willing to give them a few days to weigh their options.

-Since some people will be able to learn selective drinking behaviors and can remove themselves from an alcohol abuse cycle, 100 percent abstinence is not always the goal of an intervention or treatment process.
+Total abstinence from alcohol is not always the goal of an intervention or treatment process.
+Some people will be able to learn selective drinking behaviors and remove themselves from an alcohol abuse cycle.
 However, giving up alcohol for good and accepting a life of sobriety is the only way some people are able to move past addiction.
 For each person, a team of doctors and therapists will decide the best course of treatment and the desired outcome.

-In some cases, an addict isn’t ready or willing to accept responsibility for their problem.
-The intervention itself may set off additional behavior problems that can complicate the relationship between the addict and the intervention team members.
+In some cases, the person who is addicted isn’t ready or willing to accept responsibility for their problem.
+The intervention itself may set off additional behavior problems that can complicate the relationship between the addicted person and the intervention team members.

-No matter the outcome of the intervention, it’s important to be patient and to stick with your plans to render consequences.
-This may help the addict realize the impact their drinking has on friends and loved ones, and may encourage them to eventually seek treatment.
+No matter the outcome of the intervention, it’s important to be patient and stick with your plans to render consequences.
+This may help the person with the addiction realize the impact their drinking has on friends and loved ones, and may encourage them to eventually seek treatment.